Justice, Homeland Security probe hack of U.S. agency employee data

 The SITE Intelligence Group, which monitors militant media activity, on Monday said a pro-Palestinian Twitter account on Sunday had posted a link to a document that contained 9,372 purported DHS employees’ data.

-The posted data included DHS employees’ names, official titles, departments, phone and fax numbers, state and country address information, and official DHS.gov email addresss, SITE said.
+The posted data included DHS employees’ names, official titles, departments, phone and fax numbers, state and country address information, and official DHS.gov email address, SITE said.

 SITE said the hack bore a strong resemblance to earlier breaches attributed to a group called “Crackas with Attitude” which had been credited with attacks targeting CIA director John Brennan, FBI Deputy Director Mark Giuliano and the Miami Police.